Dirofilaria immitis: Heartworm infection in humans

 Dirofilaria are important medical parasites, but diagnosis is unusual and is often only made after an infected person happens to have a chest X-ray following granuloma formation in the lung.
 The nodule itself may be large enough to resemble lung cancer on the X-ray, and requires a biopsy for a pathologic assessment.
 This has been shown to be the most significant medical consequence of human infection by the canine heartworm.
 Patients are infected with the parasite through the bite of an infected mosquito, which is the same mechanism that causes heartworm infection in dogs.

 D. immitis is one of many species that can cause infection in dogs and humans.
 It was thought to infect the human eye, with most cases reported from the southeastern United States.
 However, these cases are now thought to be caused by a closely related parasite of raccoons, Dirofilaria tenuis.
 Several hundred cases of subcutaneous infections in humans have been reported in Europe, but these are almost always caused by another closely related parasite, Dirofilaria repens, rather than the dog heartworm.
 There are proven D. immitis infections, but humans rarely get infected with heartworms due to the larvae never fully maturing.
-When the heartworm microfilariae migrate through the skin, they often die since heartworms cannot survive in a human host, even if they make it into the bloodstream.
+When the heartworm infective larvae migrate through the skin, they often die since heartworms cannot survive in a human host, even if they make it into the bloodstream.
 Once the heartworms die, the immune system in the human body reacts to their tissue with inflammation as it tries to destroy the heartworms.
 When this happens, the condition is called pulmonary dirofilariasis.
-Heartworms in humans is not a serious problem unless they are causing pain, discomfort, and other noticeable symptoms.
+Heartworm infection in humans is not a serious problem unless they are causing pain, discomfort, and other noticeable symptoms.